- You Are In:

 Part of this first phase also included the installation of a HDPE (5m x 3m x 2.5m) tank under the Bulwer Avenue car park (opposite the Les Grandes Maisons Road junction) this will act as a storage tank during periods of heavy rainfall and is connected to the gravity sewer which flows to the BGWwC.

 Phase two involved the replacement of a 235m length of the Vale Road sewer (diameter 900mm) to increase its size and storage capacity in order to prevent flooding in the area as a result of the greater flows that will be passed forward from the HSS pumping station.
 This phase was completed in March 2018 and has been operating satisfactorily since.

-Phase three will involve the build of new and upgraded gravity sewers (length 475m, diameter 225mm-450mm) around Summerfield Road and La Hure Mare.
+Phase three involves the build of new and upgraded gravity sewers (length 475m, diameter 225mm-450mm) around Summerfield Road and La Hure Mare.
 This will divert flows from a very overloaded part of the network which will reduce the risk of foul water flooding and also the frequency and volume of spills at the CSO's.

 The fourth phase will be upgrading the pumping station at St Sampson Harbour, This will include: